Inga 1 and Inga 2 dams

 MagEnergy's IPP Deal

 In 2005, MagEnergy signed a direct contract with SNEL to rehabilitate part of Inga 2 Dam.
 The agreement marks the first foreign direct investment received by SNEL and makes MagEnergy the first independent power producer (IPP) in DRC.
-MagEnergy has completed Phase 1, including emergency works on 4 turbines, and replacing one turbine.
-Phase 2, the complete rehabilitation of 4 turbines, is due to begin soon.
+MagEnergy has completed rehabilitation on 5 turbines.
+The complete rehabilitation of 3 turbines are to be refurbished by the end of 2015.
 MagENergy seeks to use Inga 2 to power its smelter, chipping mill, and other resource industries located at Pointe Noire, Republic of Congo.